mikeroySoft/esxlab-fusion/esxlab-quickstart.md

   - file > new > import > .ova
   - vCSA configuration walkthrough built into Fusion
     - Fill out all required values
+    - Make sure forward and reverse lookup is present for the vCSA hostname

 - [**Boot the vCSA**](./host_config/host-deploy_vcsa.md)
-  - Wait until it looks finished, then wait 10 minutes
+  - Wait until it looks finished, then wait 10 more minutes

 - [**Load the vCSA Host Web UI**](./host_config/host-config_vcsa.md)